bpoole16/incubator-openwhisk/docs/actions.md

 wsk action list
 ```

 By default, listed actions will be sorted alphabetically, first by namespaces, then [packages](./packages.md), and finally by action name.
 To filter your list of actions to just the those within a specific pacakge, you can use:

 ```
 wsk action list [PACKAGE NAME]
 ```

-Side Note: Listing works the same way for actions as it does for [packages](./packages.md), [APIs](./apigateway.md), [triggers and rules](./triggers_rules.md).
+*Note:* Listing works the same way for actions as it does for [packages](./packages.md), [APIs](./apigateway.md), [triggers and rules](./triggers_rules.md).

 ## Deleting actions